-In the 1890s sugar was becoming less profitable and many farmers turned to growing coffee and bananas.....and we might only find one coffee tree but there are still plenty of bananas on the farm here in 2013.
-Coffee actually grew well on the slopes mixed in with banana trees.
-The subtropical climate and rich soil was ideal....what did David's dad say?
+In the 1890s sugar was becoming less profitable and many farmers turned to growing coffee and bananas.....and today we might only find one coffee tree but there are still plenty of bananas on the farm here in 2014.
+Coffee actually grew well on the slopes mixed in with the banana trees.
+The subtropical climate and rich soil was ideal....what did David's Dad say?
 (I have it written somewhere else if you have been paying attention) "the best soil in the world"

 In 1899 Buderim Queensland Australia won a Coffee Gold Medal Award London 1899...front of me .....there is a banner somewhere.

-According to a recent write up an E J Burnett won a prize in that year.......so a bit more research needed.
+According to a recent research an E J Burnett won a prize in that year.......

 Coffee by the way is a much easier product to transport than bananas and other fruits.

-Mr Riebe actually invented a machine to remove the skin from the coffee bean...an engineer Price Jones then invented a more efficient machine.
+Mr Riebe actually invented a machine to remove the skin from the coffee bean.. later.an engineer Price Jones invented a more efficient machine.